 The golden ratio composition is a mathematical rule that can be used to create aesthetically pleasing images.
-Rule of thirds is a simpler guideline that can also produce good results.
-In this article, we will compare and contrast these two methods.
+The rule of thirds is a simpler guideline that can also produce good results.
+In this article, we will compare and contrast these two compositional methods.

 The golden spiral is a compositional tool.
 It is also known as the Fibonacci spiral or golden ratio.
 The golden spiral is part of every natural object.
 It can be written as a mathematical equation of A ÷ B = (A + B) ÷ A = 1.61803398875.
 In a short form ratio, it is 1:1.618.